List of monuments and memorials removed during the George Floyd protests: Christopher Columbus

 Several statues of Christopher Columbus, the initiator of the European colonization of the Americas, have been removed because of his alleged enslavement of and systemic violence against the indigenous peoples of the Caribbean, including the genocide of the Taíno people.

 In 2025, The New York Times found that several Columbus statues removed from American cities during the protests had been subsequently restored for display in less prominent locations by Italian American groups such as the Sons of Italy.
 Most such statues had originally been gifted by Italian Americans rather than being commissioned by the government.
-On October 13, 2025, it was announced that a replica of the toppled and vandalized Baltimore statue would be placed on display at an undisclosed location at the White House.
+In October 2025, it was announced that a replica of the toppled and vandalized Baltimore statue would be placed on display at the White House.
+The replica was placed on the north side of the Eisenhower Executive Office Building in March 2026.